Angina medication: Questions about nitrates answered

 Don't use the spray repeatedly.
 This will make your blood pressure drop too low and you may faint.

 If pain comes on at rest or wakes you up, or is much more frequent with minimal exertion, this is a sign of unstable angina.
 You should seek medical attention if this happens to you.
 Make an appointment to see your GP as soon as you can or call an ambulance if the pain doesn't resolve after a few minutes.
 Sometimes people need to be admitted to hospital to help stabilise them and for further tests and treatments.

 Nitrates dilate the arteries and the veins not only in the heart but also elsewhere in the body

 What can I do if I have an angina attack and don’t have my spray with me?

 It is important to always keep the nitrate spray with you and to check when it is getting close to expiry and have it renewed.
-If you do develop a severe angina attack without having a spray, you may need to seek urgent medical attention for assessment and treatment.
+You can buy GTN medicines from a pharmacy without a prescription if necessary.
+If you do develop a severe angina attack when you don't have your spray, and it doesn't get better after you have rested for a few minutes, you need to seek urgent medical attention for assessment and treatment.

 Will my nitrates stop working if I take them too often?

 One of the problems with regular use of nitrates has been the issue of tolerance, which is when the effect of the drug appears to lessen over time.
 One of the ways to prevent tolerance is to change the dosing of regular nitrate therapy to guarantee a nitrate-free interval.